-Settlement for Black-majority town in Tenn. takeover case
+Deal for Black-majority town in Tennessee takeover case

 “They set up Mason to fail,” said attorney Van Turner Jr., president of the NAACP Memphis branch who represented Mason’s town leaders.

-Last month, Davidson County Chancery Court Judge Anne Martin denied Mason’s initial request to temporarily halt the takeover while the lawsuit moved through court, which Turner called a “blow” but said being able to keep the case alive and come to a settlement is a “significant victory.”
+Last month, Davidson County Chancery Court Judge Anne Martin denied Mason’s initial request to temporarily halt the takeover while the lawsuit moved through court, which Turner called a “blow” but said being able to keep the case alive and come to an agreement is a “significant victory.”

-Under the settlement, Mason officials will notify the state of any non-payroll expenditures over $1,000.
+Under the deal, Mason officials will notify the state of any non-payroll expenditures over $1,000.
 Mason officials will also have to file monthly reports to the state and not weekly reports, as initially required.
 Notably, the deal will slash the monthly payment Mason had been paying on what it owed to its water and sewer funds from $10,000 to approximately $5,100.

-The settlement, which was submitted to the court Wednesday, must still be approved by Martin.
+The agreement, which was submitted to the court Wednesday, must still be approved by Martin.

 “Mason’s agreement to a new corrective action plan is a significant step in restoring the town’s financial health,” Mumpower said in a statement.
 “Most importantly, if Mason follows this plan, taxpayers can know their leaders are being good stewards of their money.”